-I’m not ready to reintroduce the red foods yet one by one as I feel so good without and have seen reactions still to egg and soya so my body isn’t ready yet.
+I’m not ready to reintroduce the red foods yet one by one as I feel so good without them and having experienced reactions to egg and soya unknowingly consumed, I know my body isn’t ready yet.

 Prior to the test results, whilst I was aware soya beans and tofu didn’t agree with me, I still scoffed chocolate and soya sauce but since becoming stricter, my blotchy red rashes have reduced, I’ve lost weight without dieting (I love my food and can’t cope with tiny portions) and I have greater energy than before.

-I have upped my exercise regime too so must note this, but I’m certain eliminating foods which cause inflammation has helped hugely.
+I have upped my exercise regime too so must mention that but I’m certain eliminating foods which cause inflammation has helped hugely.

 My migraines were infrequent but severe when they occurred and usually arose around menstruation with even partial blindness and flashing lights which once prompted me to head to A &E. Scary stuff.
 I feel more in control of my body since discovering the foods that trigger reactions in me.

-I just wish we’d taken the test sooner.
+I just wish we’d taken our tests sooner.

 My results also encouraged my own GP to take blood tests for allergies as well as IBS and Coeliac Disease (both negative).

-I must note these tests were not cheap by any means, but in my opinion they’ve been completely worth it.
+These are pricey tests but in my opinion they’ve been completely worth it.

-We would often run to A&E and out of hours doctors at crazy o’clock with my 4 year old’s incessant infections and to have had a break from hi being in pain and the disruption infections cause, has been a welcome relief.
+We would often run to A and E and out of hours doctors at crazy o’clock with my 4 year old’s incessant infections and to have had a break from him being in pain as well as all the disruption the infections cause, has been a welcome relief.

-As well as following a healthy, balanced diet and exercise, I personally take B6, B12, folic acid and vitamin D daily to support my mental wellbeing and health and the kids take an age-appropriate multi-vit.
+As well as following a healthy, balanced diet and exercise, I personally take B6, B12, folic acid and vitamin D daily to support my mental wellbeing and health and the kids take an age-appropriate multi-vit too.

 As a sidenote, I loved watching Marie Forleo’s video with Dr Kelly Brogan on how healing your gut can help with depression, she advocates removing inflammatory foods and you can read the post in full HERE.